rodmcnew/color-charge-game/README.md

 A game where you get to play around with quantum mechanical color charges.

-Its functional but not really finished.
+It is functional but not really finished.